GGn0/python-examples/bokeh_server/README.md

     bokeh serve --show bokeh_app.py

-If you have conda installed on windows you can also `edit` and run the .bat script to activate the right environment and serve the app in one click!
+If you have conda installed on Windows you can also `edit` and run the .bat script to activate the right environment and serve the app in one click!

 <!-- EOF -->